-When your pet has cancer sometimes as a pet owner you will try to be helpful but accidentally do something that has negative consequences.
-Here, our Long Island vets discuss some of the things not to do when your cat or dog is battling cancer.
+When your pet has cancer, sometimes as a pet owner you will try to be helpful but accidentally do something that has negative consequences.
+Although our office does not treat cancer, our Long Island vets would like to discuss some of the things not to do when your cat or dog is battling cancer.

 Don’t Start Feeding Your Pets Excessive Treats or Human Food

 We know you want to give your pet treats to make them feel better when they are battling cancer.
 The problem is that when a pet is carrying extra weight it can cause other health issues.
 As long as your dog or cat is still fighting their cancer you need to keep your pet as healthy as possible which means a healthy diet.

 There are also numerous gastrointestinal issues caused by feeding your pet treats that they aren’t supposed to be eating, like human food.

 Sometimes cancer treatment can cause a lack of appetite which results in weight loss.
 If during your pet’s treatment, they are losing weight, talk to your vet about making adjustments to their diet.
 This will help balance healthy weight while considering how it will affect their treatment.

 Talk to Your Vet Before Experimenting With Alternative Medicine During Your Pet’s Treatment

 You want the best treatment for your pet but we will warn you that there are all sorts of suggested treatments online that are not always helpful.
 You might look up information about the type of cancer your pet has and it might recommend a diet full of X supplements or taking Y medication.

 Please do not modify their diet without talking to your vet.
 We are not saying that the addition of a certain nutrient won't help your pet but it needs to be factored in with the current treatment.
 Your vet will be able to help review the information you have found and look at it with a critical eye to judge its merit.